CAAREN-engineering/CMP2/README.md

 ## Using the Script

 This script can be run via cron or on-demand.
 In either case, it generates a list of set commands (one per protocol family) to be used to make changes to the router.
-Directly reconfiguring the router via the netconf API is not performed because, while useful, data from the peeringDB is helpful, it is untrusted.
+Directly reconfiguring the router via the netconf API is not performed because, while useful, data from the peeringDB is untrusted.

 When run ad-hoc, it will produce a table showing what needs to be reconfigured:

-** There are situations where a network does not keep up it's peeringDB entry and advertises more prefixes that we expect.
+** There are situations where a network does not keep up it's peeringDB entry and advertises more prefixes via BGP than we expect.
 In that case, assuming the number of received prefixes is reasonable, we've manually configured the session to something *higher* that what is in the peerinDB.
-In this case, it will be listed in the 'exception' table.
+This network will be listed in the 'exception' table.
 Networks in this category will not have set commands generated so we wont reconfigured the router to the lower, bogus, number.